EMuritu/Gas_Flaring_Prediction/README.md

 ## 4. Feature Engineering
 A `Region` feature has been created by mapping each country to one of 11 flaring-meaningful regions.
 This compresses the geographic signal while preserving the information that matters for predicting flaring intensity.
 This mapping uses only the `Country` column, no target information is involved.
 ## 5. Feature Encoding
+All categorical features are encoded using a strategy that matches their cardinality and feature nature.
+The choice of encoder is not arbitrary, each one is an assumption about the structure of the feature.

 ## 6. Model Performance & Evaluation